New Seekers

 On 24th February nine people lose their lives when a cargo door opens at high altitude on a United Airlines Boeing 747 flying from Honolulu to Aukland, New Zealand.

-U2's album The Joshua Tree becomes the first CD to sell a million copies.
+U2's album The Joshua Tree becomes the first CD to sell a million copies in the USA.

 |